Sarah Crilly: International career

 After Scotland suffered a series of injuries during an August 2012 friendly against Norway at East End Park, national coach Anna Signeul called on Crilly, who was at the match as a spectator.
 Wearing oversized borrowed kit and boots, Crilly came on as a second-half substitute and scored the equalising goal in the 2–2 draw.

-Since her debut, Crilly has made three further appearances - all also as a substitute - for the senior national team, her most recent during the 2013 Torneio Internacional de Brasília in which she scored against Chile.
-After injuries kept her out of football for almost two years, Crilly was selected for a July 2016 national training camp in preparation for Euro 2017 qualifiers but she later withdrew from the camp.
+Following her debut, Crilly made three further appearances - all also as a substitute - for the senior national team, her last during the 2013 Torneio Internacional de Brasília in which she scored against Chile.
+After injuries kept her out of football for almost two years, Crilly was selected for a July 2016 national training camp in preparation for Euro 2017 qualifiers but later withdrew from the camp.